home-assistant/home-assistant.io/source/_integrations/rflink.markdown

 - The`rflink` Python module is an asyncio transport/protocol which is setup to fire a callback for every (valid/supported) packet received by the RFLink gateway.
 - This integration uses this callback to distribute 'rflink packet events' over [Home Assistant's event bus](/docs/configuration/events/) which can be subscribed to by entities/platform implementations.
-- The platform implementation takes care of creating new devices (if enabled) for unseen incoming packet ID's.
+- The platform implementation takes care of creating new devices (if enabled) for unseen incoming packet IDs.
 - Device entities take care of matching to the packet ID, interpreting and performing actions based on the packet contents.
 Common entity logic is maintained in this main component.

 ### Debug Logging